-- 2.7a Appendix 2 contains details of the machinery permitted to be used under this Permit.
-Details of any changes to this plant list shall be submitted to this Local Authority not less than 7 days before such equipment is brought into use under the authority of this Permit. - 2.8 The Operator shall notify this Local Authority and the Pollution control or Environmental Health Department of the Local Authority in whose area the plant is to be operating in England or Wales, or the local SEPA office in Scotland in writing within seven days if possible, and in no case less than three whole days prior to the process being relocated to any new site.
-Such notification shall include details of the description and reference numbers of the plant to be used, the address of the new location, the Local Authority in whose area the site is located / the Regulating Authority as appropriate and the date that operations will commence. - 2.9 Only machinery listed in Appendix 2 is approved for use under this permit. - 2.10 No material shall be stored in the open except for: - a.
+- 2.7b No material shall be stored in the open except for: - a.
 Material that has been screened to remove material 3mm and under - b.
 Sand - c.
 Scalpings - d.
 Material used for road sub bases ("MOT material", "Type 1" or "Type 2" material) that has been conditioned prior to deposition - e.
 Crusher run material or blended material that has been conditioned before deposition - f.
-Material under 3mm where the volume is in excess of the internal storage capacity, but only in cases approved by the Local Authority. - 2.11 In respect of sites managed by the Operator, storage areas where there is vehicular movement shall be maintained in such a manner that will reduce dust emissions from the roads. - 2.12 In respect of sites managed by the Operator, potentially dusty material being delivered to the site shall be sheeted or held in closed containers before being admitted to the site. - 2.13 In respect of sites managed by the Operator, the loading of road vehicles shall be carried out such that the drop height of crushed material is minimised and by loading in such a general manner as to minimise the generation of airborne dust.
+Material under 3mm where the volume is in excess of the internal storage capacity, but only in cases approved by the Local Authority. - 2.8 In respect of sites managed by the Operator, storage areas where there is vehicular movement shall be maintained in such a manner that will reduce dust emissions from the roads. - 2.9 In respect of sites managed by the Operator, potentially dusty material being delivered to the site shall be sheeted or held in closed containers before being admitted to the site. - 2.10 In respect of sites managed by the Operator, the loading of road vehicles shall be carried out such that the drop height of crushed material is minimised and by loading in such a general manner as to minimise the generation of airborne dust.
 Where emissions are seen to occur, the crushed material shall be suitably wetted prior to loading.
 As soon as possible after loading, the vehicle shall be sheeted or otherwise totally enclosed.
-This shall not apply to the loading of material that is greater than 75mm. - 2.14 The Operator shall maintain all plant in a clean state to prevent wind entrainment of deposited dust, and to also avoid any material being deposited during transportation between operating locations. - 2.15 In respect of sites managed by the Operator, where necessary, wheel cleaning facilities shall be provided and used by vehicles before leaving the site.

-- 2.16 In respect of sites managed by the Operator, processed materials likely to generate dust shall be conditioned with water prior to internal transfer. - 2.17 In respect of sites managed by the Operator, roadways in normal use and any other area where there is regular movement of vehicles shall have a consolidated surface capable of being cleaned.
+This shall not apply to the loading of material that is greater than 75mm. - 2.11 The Operator shall maintain all plant in a clean state to prevent wind entrainment of deposited dust, and to also avoid any material being deposited during transportation between operating locations. - 2.12 In respect of sites managed by the Operator, where necessary, wheel cleaning facilities shall be provided and used by vehicles before leaving the site. - 2.13 In respect of sites managed by the Operator, processed materials likely to generate dust shall be conditioned with water prior to internal transfer. - 2.14 In respect of sites managed by the Operator, roadways in normal use and any other area where there is regular movement of vehicles shall have a consolidated surface capable of being cleaned.
 These roadways shall be kept clean and in good repair in order to prevent or minimise dust emissions.